CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 Lifetimes
 ==========
-Lifetimes allow you to describe the lifetime of a node, attribute or child.
+Lifetimes allow you to describe the lifetime of a node or a child.
 When a lifetime is violated, the AST is incosistent and CoCoNut will error.
 Lifetimes are described in the following way:

 <lifetime> :: <lifetime specifier> <lifetime range>